horiid/blog/_posts/2021-12-21-threat-intelligence.md

 layout : post
 ---
 #### disclaimer:
- - I'm non-native, so the following content mayhave incorrect grammar or misspellings.
+ - I'm non-native, so the following content may have incorrect grammar or misspellings.
 Thank you for your understanding.
  - I only spread the idea of CTI here as a countermeasure against cyberthreats and for my memo for study, hence, shall not be liable for any damages incurred by others as a result of using content.

 ## Introduction to Cyber Threat Intelligence